mikepierce/enchiridion/README.md

  - Add more translations.
  - Proofread and correct existing translations.
- - Add Makefile rule to produce all translations.
  - Create a book cover, or at least a title page.

 # Change Log

-### ..
-Aug 2015
+### 30 Aug 2015
+ - Added the `make todos` option to make a copy of each translation in the `all-versions` directory.
- - Fixed a few typos in Carter (up to ch24)
+ - Fixed a few typos in Carter.
  - Added translation by Matheson (still needs to be cleaned up).
  - Expanded and cleaned up the README.